Aveygo/TempestClient/README.md

 ```
 sudo chmod 755 dir/to/Tempest.sh
 ```
+Change /dir/to/Tempest.sh to where you installed the program or drag and drop it in

 ## Python
 If you wish, you can run the client with python 3.7 +.
 First install [python](https://www.python.org/), then install libraries with command
 ```